Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 If the machine starts, but does not boot into the graphical login manager, anticipate problems either with the choice of the default systemd target or the configuration of the X Window System.
 To check the current systemd default target run the command sudo systemctl get-default.
 If the value returned is not graphical.target, run the command sudo systemctl isolate graphical.target.
 If the graphical login screen starts, log in and start YaST › System › Services Manager and set the Default System Target to Graphical Interface.
 From now on the system should boot into the graphical login screen.

-If the graphical login screen does not start even if having booted or switched to the graphical target, your desktop or X Window software is probably misconfigured or corrupted.
+If the graphical login screen does not start even if having booted or switched to the graphical target, your desktop or X Window software may be misconfigured or corrupted.
 Examine the log files at /var/log/Xorg.*.log for detailed messages from the X server as it attempted to start.
 If the desktop fails during start, it may log error messages to the system journal that can be queried with the command journalctl (see Book “Reference”, Chapter 11 “journalctl: query the systemd journal” for more information).
 If these error messages hint at a configuration problem in the X server, try to fix these issues.
 If the graphical system still does not come up, consider reinstalling the graphical desktop.

 21.2.4 Root Btrfs partition cannot be mounted Edit source